NovySan/unl-digifab/sessions/week10.md

    - again, do test prints as necessary to check the fit.
 4. Print your designs.
    - Iterate, if you need to.
-5. Program a behavior for your design (we will start this next Tuesday, so bring an ardino, power supply, and potentiometer)
+5. Program a behavior for your design (we will start this next Monday, so bring an ardino, power supply, and potentiometer)
 6. Document and demonstrate.

 **Submission**